eezyID/-Linux-Autobackup-script-to-Homeservers/README.md

-# [Linux] Autobackup script to Homeservers or other Harddrives
+# [Linux] Autobackup script to Homeservers or Harddrives

 1. Download the .zip file.